rabbitholiness/Bitcoin-Core-App/pages/showcase.md

 	height = 251
 %}

-The showcase mode could be enabled in the settings, or directly via a small UI option in the corner of the block clock screen.
+The showcase mode could be enabled in the settings, or directly via a small UI option in the corner of the block status screen.

 {% include picture.html
 	image = "/assets/images/showcase/settings.png"